 Staying connected has never been easier.
 Even when you travel, you can still access your data.
 This includes Yale data while traveling for academia or business, or personal data, such as checking your bank account.
-When you travel, it's important to be aware of how we connect to our data.
-Read on to learn about best practices for secure travel.

 If you can leave a computing device at home, do so.
 This will limit the ways a bad actor can steal or access your data and devices.
 Do you need to bring your smartphone, tablet, and laptop?
 Could you leave one or two behind?